 The Galapagos Islands are 600 miles off the coast of Ecuador and there are only a few ATMs.
 Cash is king in the islands and withdraw the amount you’ll need to pay for park entrance fees and tips before you arrive.
 Only a few establishments accept credit cards and each transaction may have a surcharge of up to 10 percent.
 Travelers’ checks are a thing of the past, and are not widely used.

-Travelers prone to seasickness will want to bring the appropriate medication on their trip to the Galapagos.
+Travelers prone to seasickness will want to bring the appropriate medication to the Galapagos.
 Some seasickness pills cause drowsiness, so research the different options and pick the one that’s right for you, or consult your doctor.

 Consult your doctor if you have any health conditions before traveling and don’t forget to pack any personal medications you might need.
 Given the remoteness of the Galapagos Islands, access to medical care is limited.
 Most cruise ships offer basic on-board medical attention and some may even have a trained nurse or doctor.

 The Galapagos Islands are online, but internet connections are unstable and can be frustratingly slow.
-Hotels in port towns often have Wi-Fi, and some (but not most) cruise ships have limited Wi-Fi.
+Hotels in port towns often have Wi-Fi, and some cruise ships have limited Wi-Fi.

 Although you may not be using your smartphone to regularly check emails and update your Facebook status, you may still want to consider bringing it on your trip to the Galapagos Islands.
 The alarm of your phone, for example, can be useful for waking up in time for an early morning excursion.